 How To Apply

-Submit a 1-2 page application to Reba Luiken, ACG Director (firstname.lastname@example.org) by 8am on Monday, August 16, 2021.
+Submit a 1-2 page application to Reba Luiken, ACG Director (firstname.lastname@example.org).
 Your application should include the following:

 - Email, campus address, phone